cloudmobi/CloudmobiSSP/android-sdk.md

 The Cloudmobi SDK will fire the onRewardedVideoAdRewarded event each time the user successfully completes a video.
 The RewardedVideoListener will be in place to receive this event so you can reward the user successfully.

-The Placement object contains both the Reward Name & Reward Amount of the Placement as defined in your ironSource Admin:
+The Reward object contains both the Reward Name & Reward Amount of the SlotId as defined in your Cloudmobi ssp:

 ```java